 The Employee Retirement Income Security Act (ERISA) is a federal law that applies to a number of private, employer-sponsored benefits plans (i.e., retirement income, healthcare, disability, etc.).
 Though not all employers are required to offer a qualified plan, those who do must meet the requirements imposed on them by ERISA — from disclosure rules, to procedural rules, to fiduciary duties, and more.
 For example, if you have filed a disability claim with your employer-sponsored plan, then the insurer must process your claim in a reasonable, timely manner and in accordance with ERISA regulation.

 If you have submitted an ERISA claim and the insurer denies benefits, you will have the opportunity to file an appeal and support your original claim by gathering a more comprehensive documentary record, among other evidence.
 Various procedures will have to be followed to ensure that you are not in violation of ERISA procedural regulation.
 If the appeals process is unsuccessful, however, you may be entitled to file a lawsuit against the insurer on the basis that the defendant-insurer breached the insurance contract or breached its fiduciary duty to you in denying your benefits.
-The ERISA attorneys at Berg Plummer Johnson & Raval, LLP are prepared to assist you should filing a lawsuit become necessary.
+The Houston ERISA class action attorneys at Berg Plummer Johnson & Raval, LLP are prepared to assist you should filing a lawsuit become necessary.

 There are a number of different claims that can be brought against the insurer for violation of ERISA regulation.
 Two common ERISA causes of action are denial of benefits (section 502(a)(1)(B)) and breach of fiduciary duty (section 502(a)(3)).
 For example, if you are an employee whose plan assets have been mismanaged by the insurer, you may be entitled to sue the defendant for breach of fiduciary duty under section 502(a)(3) of ERISA.